sibi-narendran/bolt.diy/README.md

 Welcome to bolt.diy, the official open source version of Bolt.new, which allows you to choose the LLM that you use for each prompt!
 Currently, you can use OpenAI, Anthropic, Ollama, OpenRouter, Gemini, LMStudio, Mistral, xAI, HuggingFace, DeepSeek, Groq, Cohere, Together, Perplexity, Moonshot (Kimi), Hyperbolic, GitHub Models, Amazon Bedrock, and OpenAI-like providers - and it is easily extended to use any other model supported by the Vercel AI SDK!
 See the instructions below for running this locally and extending it to include more models.

+> **Deployment note:** This fork is configured to use centrally managed OpenRouter models.
+End users cannot switch providers or models; update `app/config/modelPolicy.ts` and set the `OPEN_ROUTER_API_KEY` environment variable to adjust the managed model list.

 -----
 Check the [bolt.diy Docs](https://stackblitz-labs.github.io/bolt.diy/) for more official installation instructions and additional information.